hth313/ladybug/doc/reference.rst

 FLOAT
 ^^^^^

-Switch to floating point mode, in other words, leave integer mode.
+Switch to floating point mode, leaving integer mode.
 This restores the keyboard and display to its normal floating point behavior.

 Integer instructions in floating point mode still works, but will not display or use the dedicated keyboard.
-This makes it possible to intermix floating point and integer operations in a program.

 .. index:: binary base, base; binary